VUIIS/dax/docs/manage_a_project.rst

 - inputs.xnat.scans.resource.NIFTI.fmatch

-Adding Directories Caused by OSError
+Adding Directories Caused by OSError (only relevant to LDAX)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 [Errno 2] No such file or directory from CRITICAL messages in past 24 hours email